ScottLogic/blog/_posts/2025-11-10-a-look-at-the-environmental-impact-of-ai.md

 AI data centres fundamentally differ from traditional data centres in their infrastructure.
 The specialised hardware necessary for AI workloads involving Graphics Processing Units (GPUs) and Tensor Processing Units (TPUs) consumes substantially more power than standard CPUs.
 Pre-training in general is almost always performed over multiple GPUs which incurs energy costs from communication between GPUs, and often also with gradient accumulation to accommodate large batches.

-### Fine-tuning
+### The case of fine-tuning

 The data on carbon emissions generated by fine-tuning is less well documented than that of pre-training, although fine-tuning accounts for a substantial part of energy consumption.
-As it is the case with pre-training, energy consumption depends on the hardware it is run on.
-Researchers noticed that on average the A100 GPU decreased model training time by 62.6%. [^8]

-Although fine-tuning is less computationally expensive than pre-training due to the smaller amount of training data, its carbon footprint may be much bigger due to being intensively performed worldwide. [^9]
+Although fine-tuning is less computationally expensive than pre-training due to the smaller amount of training data, its carbon footprint may be much bigger due to being intensively performed worldwide. [^12]

-As with pre-training, factors like data center location, energy mix, model complexity, and training duration matter.
+As it is the case with pre-training, energy consumption depends on the hardware it is run on, the type of task and the type of computation required to carry it out.
+And factors like data center location, energy mix, model complexity, and training duration matter.

-Fine-tuning can be extremely energy-intensive, but it can also reduce long-term emissions by making models more efficient during inference.
+It is important to note that although fine-tuning can be extremely energy-intensive, it can also reduce long-term emissions by making models more efficient during inference.

 ## The future of AI is not yet written

-The research highlighted that without examining the environmental impact of LLMs, there is a risk that the rapid advancements in the field will result in irreversible environmental harm.
+Our research made clear that without examining the environmental impact of LLMs, there is a risk that the rapid advancements in the field will result in irreversible environmental harm.

-The way AI is currently being developed by big tech companies is not sustainable but there are many ways researchers and corporations can collectively work towards a more sustainable AI.
-In fact, many alternative ways of conceiving AI more sustainably and responsibly is undergoing, despite the lack of media coverage tends to favor the loudest voices in the field.
+The unbridled way AI is currently being developed by big tech companies, which [Dr Sasha Luccioni likens to the big oil industry](https://www.ted.com/talks/sasha_luccioni_we_re_doing_ai_all_wrong_here_s_how_to_get_it_right) is not sustainable and only benefits a few.
+However there are many ways researchers and corporations can collectively work towards a more sustainable AI.
+In fact, many are already pioneering alternative approaches that prioritise sustainability and responsibility.

-As Assistant Research Professor at the University of Cambridge Dr Loïc Lannelongue puts it:

-> Ultimately there will have to be an element of [personal responsibility](https://www.cam.ac.uk/stories/green-algorithms) when it comes to reducing the carbon footprint of computational science.

-The research pointed out at tangible answers:

-1) The need for standardised data to be available
+### Standardised data needs to be available

-- authors should report training time and sensitivity to hyperparameters to enable direct comparison between models
+- Authors should report training time and sensitivity to hyperparameters to enable direct comparison between models
 - need for standardised reporting. hindering development of standardised quantification methods
 - need for researchers to have access to high computing resources
 - This would enable corporations to make informed and sustainable decisions when training models.

-2) Sustainability needs to be put at the centre of AI innovation
+### Sustainability needs to be put at the centre of AI innovation

 To promote cost-effective and sustainable innovation in the context of limited resources by optimising efficiency and accessibility.